DPDK/dpdk/doc/guides/nics/nfp.rst

 Building the software
 ---------------------

-Netronome's PMD code is provided in the **drivers/net/nfp** directory.
-Although NFP PMD has Netronome´s BSP dependencies, it is possible to compile it along with other DPDK PMDs even if no BSP was installed previously.
+The NFP PMD code is provided in the **drivers/net/nfp** directory.
+Although NFP PMD has BSP dependencies, it is possible to compile it along with other DPDK PMDs even if no BSP was installed previously.
 Of course, a DPDK app will require such a BSP installed for using the NFP PMD, along with a specific NFP firmware application.